jorisros/FeedBuilderBundle/README.md

 ## Installation
 The installation can be installed though composer.
 1. Run ``composer require jorisros/feed-builder-bundle`` to receive the bundle
-2. Enable the bundle ``bin/console pimcore:bundle:enable FeedBuilderBundle``
+2. Enable the bundle ``bin/console pimcore:bundle:enable FeedBuilderBundle`` and then run ``./bin/console  pimcore:bundle:enable OutputDataConfigToolkitBundle`` because you need to have both enabled.
 3. Then reload the GUI of Pimcore, and there is a new menu item on the following location: Settings->Settings feedbuilder, this interface saves the in a configuration file on the following location ``var/config/feedbuilder.php``

 ## How does it works?